ai4mde/studio/README.md

 <br/>

-Get up and running with the AI4MDE Studio and API in no time:
+Get up and running with the AI4MDE studio and API in no time:

 ```
 git clone https://github.com/ai4mde/studio.git
-cd studio
+cd frontend
 docker-compose up -d
 ```